-- The actuarial valuation as at January 1, 2020 prepared by LifeWorks (formerly Morneau Shepell); - Granted full contingent indexation at 1.46% effective January 1, 2021; - The Funding Policy (annual review and modifications); - The Statement of Investment Policies (annual review and modifications); - The KPMG Audit Findings Report Update for the audit of the NBPSPP for the year ended December 31, 2019; and - The Financial Statements of the NBPSPP for the year ended December 31, 2019, as audited by KPMG.
+- The actuarial valuation as at January 1, 2021 prepared by LifeWorks; - Granted full contingent indexation at 1.46% effective January 1, 2022; - The annual review and amendments to the Funding Policy to incorporate a new discount rate of 4.50% per annum, and to reflect the adjustments determined following a mortality study specific to the NBPSPP; - The annual review and amendments to the Statement of Investment Policies to reflect changes resulting from the asset liability management / asset mix study; - The KPMG Audit Findings Report for the audit of the NBPSPP for the year ended December 31, 2020; - The Financial Statements of the NBPSPP for the year ended December 31, 2020, as audited by KPMG; and - Amendments to the Plan Text to reflect the Cost of Living Adjustment awarded as at January 1, 2021.

-The Board initiated a pension research project, with another pension plan, in relation to the operations of Shared Risk Pension Plans (SRP) allowed for under the New Brunswick Pension Benefits Act.
-The NBPSPP, formally known as the Public Service Superannuation Act, was converted to a SRP model on January 1, 2014.
+The Board continued its participation in a pension research project, with another pension plan, in relation to the operations of Shared Risk Pension Plans (SRP) allowed for under the New Brunswick Pension Benefits Act.
+The NBPSPP, formerly known as the Public Service Superannuation Act, was converted to a SRP model on January 1, 2014.
 This structure when implemented was new and vastly different than any other target benefit plan arrangements in existence in Canada at the time.
 The research project is focused on a review of certain aspects of the design and regulations to assess if there are opportunities for simplifying operations without sacrificing the spirit of the initial objectives and at the same time, enhance potential outcomes if possible.

-The Board met all regulatory filing and disclosure requirements outlined under the Pension Benefits Act and the Income Tax Act.
+The Board met all regulatory filing and disclosure requirements outlined under the New Brunswick Pension Benefits Act and the Income Tax Act.